-The front seats and the second row outboard seats include integrated head supports that are not adjustable.
+The front seats include integrated head supports that you can not adjust.

-The rear center seat includes an adjustable head support that can be raised, lowered, or removed.
-When occupied by a passenger that is not seated in a child safety seat, the head support should always be raised and locked into position (so that the center is aligned with the center of the ears).
+The second row outboard seats includes an adjustable head support that you can raise, lower, or remove.
+When either of these seats is occupied by a passenger that is not in a child safety seat, the corresponding head support should be adjusted (align the center of the head support with the center of the ears) and locked into position.
+To raise a head support on a second row outboard seat, pull it upward to the desired position.
+To lower it, press and hold the button on the base of the outer post while pushing it downward.